 manage service providers;

-communicating effectively, solving problems and documenting employer responsibilities in the CDS option;
+communicating effectively, solving problems and documenting CDS employer responsibilities in the CDS option;

 developing, revising and implementing service back-up plans;

-performing employer responsibilities;
+performing CDS employer responsibilities;

 complying with the member's program and this section; and

-developing ongoing decision making skills for employer-related and employment-related situations.
+developing ongoing decision-making skills for employer-related and employment-related situations.

-An employer or DR may budget and initiate support consultation services while the member is participating in the CDS option.
-Before initiation of the service, the employer or DR must:
+A CDS employer or DR may budget and initiate support consultation services while the member is participating in the CDS option.
+Before initiation of the service, the CDS employer or DR must:

-identify the person or persons (the employer, the DR, or the member within six months after becoming the employer) to receive the service and establish goals specific to the service;
+identify the person or persons (the CDS employer, the DR or the member within six months after becoming the CDS employer) to receive the service and establish goals specific to the service;

 obtain approval of the goals established for the service from the member's service planning team;